What is AudioTX Communicator?

 and ISDN cards' section) or any decent professional audio card,

 you should get better sound than from an existing codec.
+What's the transmission (coding) delay?
+As

 an ISDN Codec, very low - in fact our tests show the delay to be

-shorter than most other ISDN products on the market today. expect
+shorter than most other ISDN products on the market today.
+Expect

 around 100ms in MPEG layer 2 mode, slightly longer for MPEG Layer